forgetmudyanadzo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 You must use the while loop (for and until are forbidden) You must use the if, elif and else statements
+For the most curious:

+8 in the Chinese culture
+4 in the Chinese culture

 6. Superstitious numbers
 Write a Bash script that displays numbers from 1 to 20 and: